evanthebouncy/program-synthesis-minimal/_posts/2022-08-30-generation-with-llm.md

 # conclusion future works
 This concludes my 3 part series, I hope you enjoyed reading it as much as I had fun writing it.
 Most importantly, I hope you are comfortable starting a program synthesis project.

 I will post more synthesis topics as they become "mature enough" for a succinct blog post.
-I'll be announcing these updates on my twitter[^tweet].
-You can suggest new topics for me to write about, and please let me know if I was mistaken or unclear in my writings (I'll patch those up).
+I'll be announcing these updates on my [twitter (gimme a follow!)](https://twitter.com/evanthebouncy)[^tweet].
+You can suggest new topics for me to write about, and please let me know if I was mistaken or unclear in my writings.

 -- evan 2022-08-31